awsdocs/amazon-redshift-management-guide/doc_source/connecting-ssl-support.md

 ## Connect using SSL<a name="connect-using-ssl"></a>

 To support SSL connections, Amazon Redshift creates and installs an [AWS Certificate Manager \(ACM\)](https://aws.amazon.com/certificate-manager/) issued SSL certificate on each cluster\.
 ACM certificates are publicly trusted by most operating systems, web browsers, and clients\.
-You might need to download a certificate bundle if your SQL clients or applications connect to Amazon Redshift using SSL with the `sslMode` connection option set to `require`, `verify-ca`, or `verify-full`\.
+You might need to download a certificate bundle if your SQL clients or applications connect to Amazon Redshift using SSL with the `sslmode` connection option set to `require`, `verify-ca`, or `verify-full`\.
 If your client needs a certificate, Amazon Redshift provides a bundle certificate as follows:
 + Download the bundle from [https://s3\.amazonaws\.com/redshift\-downloads/amazon\-trust\-ca\-bundle\.crt](https://s3.amazonaws.com/redshift-downloads/amazon-trust-ca-bundle.crt)\.
   + The expected MD5 checksum number is 418dea9b6d5d5de7a8f1ac42e164cdcf\.
   + The sha256 checksum number is 36dba8e4b8041cd14b9d60158893963301bcbb92e1c456847784de2acb5bd550\.